18 Sexually Explicit Movies Streaming On Paramount+

 A mountain of sexually explicit entertainment.

-If you’re looking for sexually explicit movies streaming on Paramount+, look no further.
-Not only does a Paramount+ subscription offer a “mountain of entertainment,” but a membership for one of the best streaming services also gives you access to some of the most sultry, titillating, and risque movies on the internet.
-If you’re trying to get in the mood, live vicariously through some of the biggest Hollywood stars, or simply looking for a great psychological thriller with some hot-and-heavy moments, we have something for you…
+If you’re looking for sexually explicit movies streaming on Paramount+, you’re in for a treat.
+Not only does a Paramount+ subscription give you a “mountain of entertainment,” live sports, and access to CBS, but a membership for one of the best streaming services also lets you watch some of the most sultry, titillating, and risque movies on the internet.
+If you’re trying to get in the mood or simply looking for a great psychological thriller with some hot-and-heavy moments, look no further.

-Below are 15 sexually explicit movies and how to watch them with one simple click.
-But before we get started… Those looking for any of those “Showtime After Dark” movies and specials are going to have to find those themselves….
+Below are 18 sexually explicit movies and how to watch them with one simple click.
+But before we get started, those looking for any of those “Showtime After Dark” movies and specials are going to have to find those themselves.

 Paramount Plus: from $7.99 a month/$79.99 a year